CoinSearchr/CoinSearchr-site/README.md

 # CoinSearchr-site
-CoinSearchr Flask site to serve the search engine
+CoinSearchr Flask site to serve the CoinSearchr search tool at https://coinsearchr.com/.

+CoinSearchr is a website which allows for easy searching/lookup of many cryptocurrencies.
+It is natively compatible with OpenSearch-compatible browsers like Firefox and Vivaldi.

 ## Guides
 * https://www.digitalocean.com/community/tutorials/how-to-make-a-web-application-using-flask-in-python-3